tc39/proposal-first-class-protocols/README.md

 ## Open questions or issues

+1. Should interfaces inherit from Object.prototype?
 1. Should protocols be immutable prototype exotic objects?
 Frozen?
+Sealed?
 1. Do we want to have protocols inherit from some `Protocol.prototype` object so they can be abstracted over?
+1. Should implementing a protocol actually copy symbols to prototype/constructor or use internal slots for resolution?
 1. Is there a way we can make `super` properties and `super` calls work?
+1. How does this have to interact with the global symbol registry?
+1. Should methods be created in realm of implementor or just once in realm of definition?

 ## Relationship to similar features